Linaro/lava/doc/v2/development-intro.rst

 newer versions of the modules than are currently available in Debian testing.

+The dependencies required by LAVA are tracked using the ``./share/requires.py`` script which is also available in the ``lava-dev`` package as ``/usr/share/lava-server/requires.py``.
+Merge requests which need extra modules which already exist in Debian can add the relevant information to the ``share/requirements/debian` files.

+.. note:: For the CI to pass, the extra module(s) **must** be available for unstable, testing and stretch-backports.
+Pay particular attention to the version available in stretch and stretch-backports and ensure that your change works on Stretch.
+If a minimum version is required, this can be specified in the requirements, as long as that version or newer is available in stretch-backports. :ref:`talk to us <mailing_lists>` if your change involves new files that may need changes in the packaging code.
+All CI tests must pass before any new code can be merged, including building working packages containing the new support.

 .. seealso:: :ref:`quick_fixes` and :ref:`testing_pipeline_code`

 .. index:: code locations